c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 *   The application should busy-wait until completion, that would cause many user-kernel context switches
-*   This model can introduce latency in the I/O because there can be a gap between the data becoming available in the kernel and the user calling read to return it
+*   This model can introduce latency in the I/O because there can be a gap between the data availability in the kernel and the data reading by the application

 ### I/O multiplexing model